- This event has passed.

 Jamie lives with her husband at the Jersey Shore where lessons from three cancer diagnoses led to her more peaceful life.
 Ever grateful for her magnificent sunset views over the water, she is passionate about her grandchildren, working out, reading, travel, and her daily dose of dark chocolate.

-Jamie’s book, Less Stress Life will be available for sale at the event, and can be purchased at amazon.com.
+Jamie's book, Less Stress Life, was a 2019 winner of The Book Excellence Awards in the self-help category.
+This is an international book awards competition that recognizes books for their high-quality design, writing and overall market appeal.
+Less Stress Life will be available for sale at the event, and can be purchased at amazon.com.

 Grief after Suicide: Best Practices to Support – Jesse Bassett, Sarah Dougherty